 Humans need organization.
 Many of us will feel anxiety if we don’t have enough of it in our lives.
-With that said, having spaces with specific functions within your home is key organization.
+With that said, having spaces with specific functions within your home is key to organization.
 In other words, you should be eating in the dining room, watching TV and lounging in the living room, and sleeping in your bedroom.
-Studies have shown that mixing these up in your daily life can stifle success and productivity, as well as cause problems like insomnia and depression.
-Take this into consideration when you write because it could be killing your writing.
+Studies have shown that mixing these up in your daily life can stifle success and productivity and cause problems like insomnia and depression.
+Please consider this when you write because it could be killing your writing.

 Use different instruments

 If you’re a musician, try picking up a different instrument to aid you with your writing process.
 You don’t have to master it, of course.
-The idea here is just to write in “unfamiliar territory.”
-The change of tone and physical stimulus can have a great effect on your songwriting.
+The idea here is to write in “unfamiliar territory.”
+The change of tone and physical stimulus can have a significant effect on your songwriting.

 Caffeine and Sugar

 Sometimes all you need is a little bit of extra juice.
 Charge your battery and stimulate your mind with caffeine and sugar by drinking coffee, tea, soda, etc. Whatever you prefer.

 This may go without saying, but good writing never comes easy with a tired, overworked brain.
 Write in the morning with your cup of coffee before your day gets started.
 Or maybe find a lull somewhere in the middle of your day and dedicate that time to write.
 Get your 8 hours of sleep to ensure you’re well-rested and mentally balanced.

 As stated above, having your mind and body in the right place will help you write more efficiently.
 Meditation will relax you both physically and mentally as well as reduce stress.
 Try meditating for 5-15 minutes before you write to get into an optimal writing state.